By Erik Marcus

 - Uncaged, by Ben Davidow

 You can find corners of the Internet where people vehemently argue over different approaches to animal rights rhetoric and activism.
 But getting all animal advocates to agree on the single best way forward isn’t important and may not even be desirable.
 What matters is whether we are collectively accomplishing as much for animals as possible.
-Perhaps the best philosophy, then, is the one that results in the most animals being spared from suffering and from slaughter.
+Perhaps the best philosophy, then, is the one that’s capable of sparing the most animals from suffering and from slaughter.
 Looked at this way, gaining a familiarity with animal welfare and rights philosophies becomes the jumping-off point to where the real work begins.

 My deepest thanks to Peter Singer, Paul Shapiro, and Steven Wise for reading and commenting on drafts of this essay.
 Any mistakes or misinterpretations here are mine alone.